 Output name – define the name for your output device.

-Global namespace – check this option to enable sharing between several users on the machine, or between applications and services.
+Global namespace – activate this option to enable sharing between several users on the machine or between applications and services.

 Audio channels – define the number of output audio channels.

 Select the "NDI Output" option from the left-hand section of the "Output settings" tab: